-column of Table 6, we estimate the effects of income separately for children aged 11 or younger versus aged 12 or older.
+A number of recent studies (e.g. Duncan and Brooks-Gunn 1997, Duncan, et al. 1998, Levy and Duncan 1999) suggest that income at early ages may have greater effects on development than income received at later ages.
+In the second to last column of Table 6, we estimate the effects of income separately for children age 11 or younger versus age 12 or older.
 These estimates suggest slightly larger effects of income on achievement for younger children, although the difference is not statistically significant.
 Unfortunately, we are unable to examine the effects of income at very early ages, which is when many researchers find the largest effects.
-This is because most children in our sample (92 percent of the children) are ages 8 through 14 when they take the PIAT tests.17
+This is because the majority of our sample (92% of the children) are age 8 through 14 when they take the PIAT tests.27

 In the final column of Table 6, we estimate separate models for boys versus girls.
 The effect of income for boys is twice as large as that for girls, although the standard errors are large enough that the difference is not statistically significant.
-This result is similar to that found by Milligan and Stabile (2011), who find that increased child benefit levels in Canada had stronger effects on the academic performance of boys compared to girls.
+This result is similar to that found by Milligan and Stabile (2009), who find that increased child benefit levels in Canada had stronger effects on the academic performance of boys compared to girls.